reactjs/react-rails/README.md

 ### File naming

 React-Rails supports plenty of file extensions such as: .js, .jsx.js, .js.jsx, .es6.js, .coffee, etcetera!
-Sometimes this will cause a stumble when searching for filenames.
+Sometimes this will cause a stumble when searching for filenames so take care.

 Component File Name | `react_component` call
 -----|-----